 There are a few other weird factors, like magic resistance and evasion.
 Magic resistance works like the other stats, but it raises only rarely but in huge chunks.
 Evasion we’ll talk about later, as we had no idea how to raise it at the start of the playthrough and only got into raising it in earnest later on.

-During this early grind, we attempted to iron out our character’s starting weaknesses.
+During this early grind, we attempted to iron out our character’s starting weaknesses before giving them custom-built strengths.
 Unfortunately or fortunately, the random odds of levelling caused our characters to level rather unevenly.